 - View all submission data

 - We currently let you see the first 10 fields in a submission.
-We’ll soon let you specify a limited number of fields (~30) you’d like to see in the user interface.
+We’ll soon let you specify the fields (~30) you’d like to see in the user interface.

 - Documenting running on more cloud providers